Dan-Bunkering Refutes Sanctions Busting Claims

 counterparts on the official sanctions lists," the statement said.

 The statement goes to say that the company regularly liaises with the authorities on relevant trading matters.
-It acknowledges contact between the Danish authorities and the company over an enquiry involving deliveries of fuel to Syria in late 2016 and early 2017.
-As far as the company was concerned, nothing came of the matter and the company was not aware of any further interest on the part of the authorities, the statement said.
+It acknowledges contact between the Danish authorities and the company in late 2016 over an enquiry involving deliveries of fuel to Syria.

+That query was answered in January 2017, and as far as the company was concerned nothing came of the matter, and it was not aware of any further interest on the part of the authorities, the statement said.

+Dan-Bunkering said that until recently it was not aware that a police report had been filed against the company.

 The statement ends by querying some of the factual information in DR's report.